 Hello, Beech class!

-Today’s maths has been set on My Maths and is called ‘Greater than and less than’.
+Today’s task is set on My Maths and is called ‘Simple fractions’.

 Please go through the lesson activities and complete the questions – don’t forget to press ‘mark it!’.

 If you are after something a bit more challenging, don’t forget that you can try to learn some year 3 fractions over at Oak Academy.

 You can find week 3’s lessons: Monday, Tuesday, Wednesday, Thursday and Friday’s lessons here.

 If you missed them, week 1 and week 2’s lessons are also available here if you scroll down the page.